SwissDataScienceCenter/renku/docs/how-to-guides/session-customizing.rst

 To do that, you can go into the project `Settings` section and click on the `Sessions` tab.
 The interface shows the available project settings.
-Mind that you can only select values valid to the specific RenkuLab platform.
+Mind that you can only select values valid to the specific RenkuLab instance.
 You can still use the CLI to set any custom value, but that may not work as expected.

 .. image:: ../../_static/images/project-session-settings.png